Rhode Island: Facts and Figures

 Rhode Island’s manufacturing exports play a key role in economic production and job growth.
-In 2023, more than 2,000 Rhode Island companies exported a total of $3 billion worth of goods, helping to support more than 137,000 well-paying Rhode Island jobs.
+Over 2,000 Rhode Island companies export a total of $5.1 billion worth of goods and services annually, helping to support more than 140,000 good-paying Rhode Island jobs.

 Job Creation